Attack on Orahovac: Aftermath and legacy

-In response of the KLA offensive on Orahovac, a major offensive with armour and air support forced the KLA into the hills and abandon their territory.
+In response of the KLA offensive on Orahovac, a major offensive with armor and air support forced the KLA into the hills and abandon their territory.
 Tens of thousands of Albanians, together with KLA fighters, fled the military onslaught which devastated their villages.
+In the aftermath of the Orahovac battle, 325 Albanians were inquired by Serbian police; out of these, 52 "took part in terrorist attacks", according to an Interior Ministry spokesperson speaking on 5 August, but they were at that point not put at trial.
+There were reports that many of the detained had been mistreated or tortured.
+In February 1999 the trial of 24 members of the "Orahovac group" was postponed.
+Return of displaced in significant numbers started in mid-August 1998.
+On 21 August 1998 two Serbian journalists were abducted in Orahovac, and never found.

+In the period of 1998–2001, the HLC lists 950 war-related deaths, murders and kidnappings from the Orahovac region, the overwhelming majority being Albanians.

-Of Orahovac's pre-war 5,200 Serb inhabitants, as of 2012 only 500 remain.
+Of Orahovac’s pre-war 5,200 Serb inhabitants, as of 2012 only 500 remain.
 In late 1998, Albanian extremists killed over 60 Serbs from the Serb villages in the area.
 The Zočište Monastery was destroyed on 13–14 September 1999.
 All of Zočište's 300 Serbs that lived there in June 1999 have left the village and their property seized by Albanians.
 Today, only three Serbian Orthodox monks remain, at the monastery.
 The return of 200 Serbs to 44 renovated houses in Zočište was stopped by the local Albanians some years ago.
 In Retimlje, Serbs' houses and lands are illegally used by Albanians, if not destroyed and abandoned, while the Orthodox church and graveyard are destroyed, a parking lot built at the place of the church.
 When a local Serb asked international organizations and the Office for Kosovo and Metohija (Kancelarija za KiM) if there were plans on renovating houses in Retimlje and Opteruša in order for Serbs to return, it was said that there were no plans and that it was very risky.
 As of 2017, there is no Serb community in Zočište, Opteruša, Retimlje, Smać, Zojić, Mala Kruša, Donja Srbica and Gornja Srbica.
 A Serb enclave exists in Velika Hoča.

-A religious memorial service for the victims was held at the St. Prokopije Church in Belgrade in 2012.
+A religious memorial service for the abduction victims was held at the St. Prokopije Church in Belgrade in 2012.
 The Orahovac case was investigated by the ICTY but no charges were filed.
 It was then handed over to the UNMIK, and then EULEX, after which an investigation was launched in September 2010 that led to the arrest of two Kosovo Albanians in April 2011.
 The arrested however stand on trial for expelling non-Albanian civilians from Orahovac, and not killing civilians.

+The KLA member Ismet Tara "Hoxha" from Orahovac is testifying in the trial on a KLA joint criminal enterprise.

-A statue was built honoring Xhelal Hajda Toni and Selajdin Mullabazi Mici.
+A statue was erected in the town honoring local KLA members Xhelal Hajda-Toni and Selajdin Mullabazi-Mici, who however were not killed in this battle.